JettIsOnTheNet/Python-Roku/README.md

 # Roku-Remote - Python - Ruby - Swift
 This program is a simple command-line utility for sending remote control commands to a Roku TV, made for automation of the TV from anything that can run Python, Ruby or Swift.
 (Since I have ported it. ;) )

+- NOTE: The Swift version is still funky and buggy.
+I haven't decided the best way to implement it, because there are some other things I want to do with that version, but it's a start.
+I'm probably going to turn it into a Swift Package, so I am just playing with it at the moment.
+It's here so you can play with it too.

 It takes four inputs from the command line:
  - The IP address of the TV (tv_address)